KennethGrace/krash-kourse/objects/README.md

 # Objects in Python
 The first thing to recognize in Python is that everything exists as an object, even methods exist as objects!
 The prevalence and importance of Objects in Python is one reason I've chosen to start this course with a detailed discussion of Objects.
-Before we get ahead of ourselves though, let us begin with the two simplest useful object types numbers and strings.
+Before we get ahead of ourselves though, let us begin with the two simplest useful object types, numbers and strings.

 All Objects have some properties and methods.
 At a high level, we could say the methods of a number are the mathematical operations we can perform on it.
 The numeric value could be described as a property of the number object.
 Let's see this process in action before further examination.